SamuelSchmidgall/SamuelSchmidgall.github.io/_pages/about.md

 Computational Elements (NICE).
 (Under Review).

 - **Schmidgall, S.**, Parsa, M., (2022).
 Biological connectomes as a representation for the architecture of artificial neural networks.
-International Conference on Learning Representations (ICLR).
-(Under Review).
+Proceedings of the 2023 AAAI Conference on Artificial Intelligence "Systems Neuroscience Approach to General Intelligence" Workshop.

 - **Schmidgall, S.**, Hays, J., (2022).
 Stable Lifelong Learning:
 Spiking neurons as a solution to instability in plastic neural networks.